Guidance for your teen's first job search, plus help with money questions like how much should a teenager save from their paycheck.

 How to Prepare for their First Job as a Teenager

-Some of these conversations are before they get the job, and some come afterwards, such as when they get their first paycheck.
+Some of these conversations are before they get the job, and some come afterward, such as when they get their first paycheck.
 And, seeing how you’re on a money site, many of them revolve around money.

 Conversation #1: It is Your Job, to Find a Job